industrydive/drupal-frankenscraper/README.txt

 		the content and metadata of an SMT story
 	3) user.jl
 		A JSON lines file, where each line is a JSON formatted string with the profile page content and metadata of an SMT story.
-For "uid" in story.jl, there should be a row in user.jl
+For every "uid" in story.jl, there should be a row in user.jl